yuma-nishi/taws/doc/tc-manager.md

 # TC Manager Design

-## Audience and Intent
-This document is for maintainers and handover engineers of the Enclave implementation.
-Its purpose is to help readers quickly understand TC record lifecycle, update rules, and change impact points.

 ## 1. Purpose
 `tc_manager` is an in-memory ledger module for Trusted Component (TC) records.
 It stores manifest/payload data produced by SUIT processing and provides record lookup/list APIs for other modules.